jdoleary/Spellmasons/docs/TasksBackburner.md

+- Ask for audio permissions from FF?
+  - May have to trigger it by clicking on a button
 - Does pathing information persist after save/load?
 - Potential problem where I killed snowpack and left 2 tabs open (and left wsPie open) and my browser was really struggling to load homedepot.com
 - Mana steal shows that it costs 20 mana when it should be free